 CEO and board chairman

-Tony Sandlin has started, operated and sold several small businesses and is active in numerous professional associations.
-Sandlin, 45, is also certified as a commercial hot air balloon pilot and has flown at dozens of events across North America.
+Tony Sandlin is an Indianapolis entrepreneur who has started, operated and sold several small businesses and is active in numerous professional and service associations.
+Sandlin, 50, is also well known as commercial hot air balloon pilot with more than 1,000 hours of flight time.
+He operates Midwest Balloon Rides and has organized and participated in dozens of events across North America.

 John Thompson has spent more than 20 years developing non-chemical water treatment solutions, with a specific focus on the use of electronic water technology.
 He founded Environmental Treatment Concepts, Ltd., which won the "What's New in Industry Award" for services to British Industry and was a founding member of the UK Physical Water Conditioning Association.
 Thompson and his wife Beverley are also the founders of the Yala Fund, a charity established to assist Sri Lanka in recovering from the 2004 Tsunami.